Auto Parts air freight from Mexico to United States

 - Machinery and industrial tools

-Mexico as a Crosstrade Destination
+Mexico as a cross-trade destination

-AOG declaration
+AOG Declaration

-In true AOG situations (Aircraft or Automotive on Ground), an AOG declaration can be included which grants priority handling by the airline and at the destination airport station.
-Aircargo.nl has a 24/7 reachable AOG desk for these urgent shipments.
+In true AOG situations (Aircraft or Automotive on Ground), an AOG declaration can be sent with the shipment to ensure priority handling by the airline and at the destination airport.
+Aircargo.nl operates a 24/7 accessible AOG desk for such urgent shipments.

-Some auto parts contain hazardous materials that require DGR classification: airbags (UN0503, explosive), lead-acid batteries (UN2794), lithium-ion batteries for EVs (UN3480/UN3481), and liquids like brake fluid or coolant.
-Aircargo.nl routinely screens for DGR risks.
+Some auto parts contain dangerous goods requiring DGR classification: airbags (UN0503, explosive), lead-acid batteries (UN2794), lithium-ion batteries for EVs (UN3480/UN3481), and liquids such as brake fluid or coolant.
+Aircargo.nl screens all shipments for DGR risks as standard.

-Value declaration
+Value Declaration

-Electronic modules, steering boxes and sensors can have high values per piece.
-Correct value declaration on the AWB is essential for insurance and customs clearance — especially when importing into countries with high import duties on auto parts (e.g. India, Brazil).
+Electronic modules, steering boxes, and sensors can have high unit values.
+Accurate value declaration on the AWB is essential for insurance and customs clearance — especially when importing into countries with high import duties on auto parts (e.g., India, Brazil).

 Quote for Auto Parts: Mexico → United States?

-How it works Auto Parts from Mexico to United States
+The process for Auto Parts from Mexico to United States

 Quote & crosstrade planning